lakshya076/Galaxy-Collision-Simulator-/README.md

 * **Manual L1 Memory Prefetching:** The hottest direct-gravity math loop utilizes compiler intrinsics (`__builtin_prefetch`) to actively pull the *next* star's data into the L1 cache while the FPU computes the inverse square root math for the *current* star.

 ### 7. GPU CUDA Architecture
-* **Structure of Arrays (SoA):** Before launching the physics kernels, the `Star` array (AoS) is transposed into separate parallel arrays (`d_x`, `d_y`, `d_z`, etc.) in VRAM.
-This guarantees perfectly coalesced memory access across 32-thread warps.
-* **Non-Recursive Octree Traversal:** The GPU traverses the Barnes-Hut octree using a highly optimized iterative stack stored locally per-thread.
-This avoids recursive function calls which would otherwise cause massive local memory allocation and slow down the GPU.
-* **Active Node Masking:** To prevent the GPU from wasting cycles evaluating empty regions of space, the CPU tree builder populates an 8-bit `active_mask` in each `OctreeNode`.
-The GPU checks this bitmask and only pushes populated children onto its traversal stack.
+* **Karras 2012 Binary Radix Tree:** The CPU Octree builder was entirely eliminated because CPU-GPU memory copies (`cudaMemcpy`) became the ultimate bottleneck.
+The GPU now builds its own tree every frame using the Karras 2012 algorithm.
+This assigns 64-bit Morton codes to all particles, sorts them via `cub::DeviceRadixSort`, and constructs a Binary Bounding Volume Hierarchy (BVH) purely through fast bitwise longest-common-prefix searches.
+* **Split BVH Structs (AoS to SoA):** The BVH tree nodes are split into two parallel arrays: `BvhNodeBuild` (containing bounding boxes used during aggregation) and `BvhNodeTraverse` (containing only mass, center of mass, and child indices).
+This 32-byte cache-aligned structure prevents cache thrashing during traversal.
+* **Hardware Read-Only Cache (`__ldg`):** The gravity kernel traverses the BVH tree using `__ldg((float4*)node)` intrinsics, which forces the GPU to route memory fetches through the Read-Only Texture Cache.
+Since the BVH topology does not change during the gravity step, this massively accelerates memory bandwidth.
+* **Active Node Masking (Legacy):** In earlier revisions, the CPU octree populated an 8-bit `active_mask` to prevent the GPU from evaluating empty spatial octants.
+With the transition to the 100% GPU-resident Binary BVH, empty space is mathematically eliminated by the Radix Tree structure itself, rendering the mask obsolete.
-* **Zero-Copy VBO Interop:** In Live mode, CUDA registers and maps the OpenGL Vertex Buffer Objects (VBOs) directly.
-The calculated physics positions are written straight into the graphics memory buffer.
-This eliminates the need to transfer the positions back to the CPU over the PCIe bus to render them, massively improving framerates.
+* **Zero-Copy VBO Interop & Live Mode:** In Live mode, CUDA registers and maps the OpenGL Vertex Buffer Objects (VBOs) directly.
+The calculated physics positions are written straight into the graphics memory buffer without hitting the PCIe bus (`cudaMemcpyDeviceToHost` is entirely bypassed).
+In addition, all CPU bounding box calculations and Morton sorting are bypassed, leaving the CPU completely idle during Live rendering.

+### 8. Physics Integration & Stability
+* **Semi-Implicit Euler (Leapfrog) Integration:** The engine uses Leapfrog integration which preserves orbital energy significantly better than standard explicit Euler integration.
+* **Dark Matter Gravity Softening:** Dark Matter is simulated as massive diffuse gas halos using a large softening length parameter (`epsilon_sq = 10.0f`).
+This physically caps the maximum gravity experienced by passing stars, preventing catastrophic orbital ejections while maintaining extreme 100% timescale collisions.

+### 9. Visual Rendering
+* **Velocity-Based Color Mapping:** The collision assigns distinct Fire (Red/Yellow) and Ice (Blue/Cyan) color palettes to the two galaxies based on orbital velocity and core temperature.
+* **Faint Halo Rendering:** Dark Matter macro-particles are flagged on the GPU as `type = 1` and rendered natively as a faint purple mist using OpenGL alpha blending and discard shaders.

 ---